Happy To Be Back In The Land Of The Living

 Metal Pricing Ups and Downs

-In the meantime, if you have continued to follow prices on our website or on our Peel Scrap App you will certainly be aware that commodity prices have remained lacklustre.
+In the meantime, if you have continued to follow prices on our website or on our Peel Scrap App you will certainly be aware that commodity prices have remained lackluster.
 We still do not see any substantial improvement in the near term.
 The fundamentals just don’t warrant it.
-So if you are waiting for some big number increases on commodity pricing don’t hold your breath.
+So if you are waiting for some big number increases in commodity pricing don’t hold your breath.
 Patience will still be a virtue for a while although we are starting to see some small upward movement in the price of at least some commodities.
-Whether this can be sustained is yet be determined.
+Whether this can be sustained is yet to be determined.

 However, there is a new wind blowing from China.
-The regulators there have decided to transition the economy from its reliance on trade and manufacturing to consumer led growth with more reliance on other sectors such as the service sector.
-Growth has declined, however, and as it develops its new five year plan, China expects to lay off 1.8 million people as part of its restructuring.
+The regulators there have decided to transition the economy from its reliance on trade and manufacturing to consumer-led growth with more reliance on other sectors such as the service sector.
+Growth has declined, however, and as it develops its new five-year plan, China expects to lay off 1.8 million people as part of its restructuring.
 Many of those workers will be from the coal and steel industries where there has been overcapacity.
 And this might be only the first wave of layoffs.

-In command economies like China, if industry is told to make steel (or widgets) they keep on making them until they are told to stop.
+In command economies like China, if the industry is told to make steel (or widgets) they keep on making them until they are told to stop.
 “Zombie” factories churn out goods that sit idle in inventory.
-The result is an overcapacity and this is what happened with steel.
-It eventually flooded other markets.
-To paraphrase a recent news commentary, they would bring the coal in to make steel during the day and then melt the steel down at night to use it the next day.
+The result is overcapacity and this is what happened with steel.
+It eventually flooded other markets. land To paraphrase a recent news commentary, they would bring the coal in to make steel during the day and then melt the steel down at night to use it the next day.